Tooth decay is the most common oral condition among adults and especially children.

 If you notice any minor symptoms of tooth decay, do something

 Sometimes, there are some minor signs of tooth decay that are left unnoticed.
 Don’t worry!
-You can take some preventive steps or reverse the tooth decay anyway.
+You can take some preventive steps or reverse tooth decay, anyway.
 You can visit the pediatric dentist for necessary examinations.